 These fruits develop from the monocarpellary ovary or multicarpellary syncarpous ovary.
 Only one fruit is formed by the gynoecium.
 Simple fruits are of two types

-- Fleshy Fruits: In fleshy fruits, fruit wall is differentiated into epicarp, mesocarp and endocarp.
+- Fleshy Fruits: In fleshy fruits, the fruit wall is differentiated into epicarp, mesocarp, and endocarp.
 These fruits develop from superior or inferior syncarpous gynoecium.